-Barriers | Parking Space, Travel Lane
+Barriers | Parking space, travel lane

-- Maximum barrier height 36" - Planters may be used as part of or on top of barriers; plants / greenery are not to exceed 6' in height above the sidewalk.
-Maximum total height not to exceed 3.5 feet within 20 feet of a crosswalk. - Travel lanes with intersections should be limited from on-street usage within 30 feet of the back of the crosswalk if a traffic light or stop sign exists; this limitation should be reduced to 20 feet if a stop sign. - City-provided jersey barriers will be used on the leading edge of dining areas, and may also be used on other edges for safety, to be determined by City. - Alternate barriers require approval from the City.
+- Maximum barrier height 36" - Planters may be used as part of or on top of barriers; plants / greenery are not to exceed 6' in height above the sidewalk. - City-provided jersey barriers will be used on the leading edge of dining areas, and may also be used on other edges for safety, to be determined by City. - Alternate barriers need approval from the City.